CIS-SoftwareDesign-S21/matrix-02-zhou-chen-schaller/README.md

 ```
 The program then writes the result to c.txt and verifies that the result is correct by using the single-threaded matrix multiplication algorithm on the two matrices and comparing the results.

+These graphs demonstrate the performance comparison of the different parallel computing approaches for matrix multiplication:

 ![Week 1 Graph](graph1.png)

 ![Week 2 Graph](graph2.png)